flash62au/EngineDriver_Home/docs/operation/operation.rst

 |todo|

-There are two ways you can activate the DCC Functions of your loco or consist /multiple unit train:
+There are two ways you can activate the DCC Functions of the decoder in your loco or consist /multiple unit train:

 - Function buttons
 - Gamepads keys (if connected)